 Whenever you see abnormal color in your urine, you must note how frequently this happens to identify whether you were consuming products with coloring.
 Some highly pigmented foods like beet, blueberries, turmeric, and certain medicines and supplements may change the color of your urine.

 In terms of appearance, acidity and foaming could be present in the urine.
 If any of those appear, this may signify a protein excess or kidney disorders.

 How to Prepare for the Urinalysis Test?

 The first thing to do is to have a clinical evaluation by a doctor.
-You should follow the instructions of the doctor before collecting as otherwise, the results may be different than expected.
+You should follow the doctor's instructions before collectingthem, but the results may be different than expected.
 After this, your healthcare provider will issue a referral for the analysis to perform.

 Menstrual discharge may affect the values of the test.
-Your healthcare provider may indicate you to give up on certain medication before collecting or to collect first thing in the morning or later in the day.
-Also if you are a woman, it is important to specify whether you are menstruating or not before the test.
+Your healthcare provider may indicate you give up on specific medication before collecting or collecting first thing in the morning or later in the day.
+Also, if you are a woman, it is essential to specify whether you are menstruating before the test.